simonhw/gardening-services/README.md

 [Google Fonts](https://fonts.google.com/) - For imported fonts used on the website.

-[Google reCAPTCHA](https://www.google.com/recaptcha/about/) - To verify form submission are genuine and prevent fraud and abuse.
+[Google reCAPTCHA](https://www.google.com/recaptcha/about/) - To verify form submissions are genuine and prevent fraud and abuse.

 [Heroku](https://www.heroku.com/) - To host the deployed version of the program.

 [JSHint](https://jshint.com/) - To validate the JavaScript code.

+[JQuery](https://jquery.com/) - A JavaScript library used to simplify event and DOM handling.

 [LucidChart](https://lucid.app/) - To create Entity Relationship Diagrams